Birinder1469/BirinderSingh_Blog/_posts/2020-09-25-BigData_ProcessingUsingSpark.md

 **Spark DataFrames**

-Came into focus in the recent releases of Spark, DataFrame is an immutable distributed collection of data.
+Spark DataFrames came into focus in the recent releases of Spark, DataFrame is an immutable distributed collection of data.
 Unlike an RDD, data is organized into named columns, like a table in a relational database.
 Designed to make large data sets processing even easier, DataFrame allows developers to impose a structure onto a distributed collection of data, allowing higher-level abstraction

 **Spark Datasets**